 You can expect to pay more for your leaf blower if you buy from a reputable company.

-Companies like DEWALT, BLACK+DECKER, and GREENWORKS are popular for producing reliable and durable tools.
+Companies like Echo, Ego, and Worx make the best leaf blowers.
 Some manufactures will even include a warranty with their leaf blowers.

 The bottom line: Buying from companies you trust will often lead to a more expensive leaf blower.